-This article is about the techniques used for finding and determining path and location information.
+This article discusses the techniques used to find and determine path and location information.

 The PATHNAME function returns the physical path for a given fileref or libref.